ADR002: Default Software Catalog File Format

 An object with arbitrary non-identifying metadata attached to the entity, identical in use to kubernetes object annotations.

 Their purpose is mainly, but not limited, to reference into external systems.
-This could for example be a reference to the git ref the entity was ingested from, to monitoring and logging systems, to pagerduty schedules, etc.
+This could, for example, be a reference to the git ref the entity was ingested from, to monitoring and logging systems, to pagerduty schedules, etc.

 Both the key and the value are strings, subject to the following restrictions.

-Keys have an optional prefix followed by a slash, and then the name part which
+Keys have an optional prefix followed by a slash, and then the name part, which

 is required.
 The prefix must be a valid lowercase domain name, at most 253